 6 Relative time from radio waves

 In the fall of 1908, the Göttingen mathematician David Hilbert (1862–1943) extended an invitation to Poincaré on behalf of the Wolfskehl Foundation to deliver a series of lectures.
-Poincaré accepted the honor, and delivered six lectures in Göttingen in April 1909, before an international audience of mathematicians and physicists.1717For details on the lectures see Gray (2013), Rowe (2017), and Walter (2018b).
+Poincaré accepted the honor, and delivered six lectures in Göttingen in April 1909, before an international audience of mathematicians and physicists.1717endnote: 17 For details on the lectures see Gray (2013), Rowe (2018), and Walter (2019).
 One of Hilbert’s Göttingen colleagues, and perhaps his closest friend, was Hermann Minkowski (1864–1909), who had recently put forward the theory of spacetime.
 Minkowski’s spacetime theory borrowed key insights from Poincaré’s study of the Lorentz-covariant law of gravitation, including the idea of a four-dimensional vector space with one imaginary dimension.
-He planned to pursue the theory, but following an attack of appendicitis, Minkowski died in January, 1909, just three months before Poincaré’s lecture series.
-There are indications that Minkowski’s theory inspired the topic of Poincaré’s final Wolfskehl lecture, entitled “The new mechanics”, although the only Göttingen scientist mentioned by name in the published text of the lecture is the electron theorist Max Abraham, whom Poincaré characterized, along with H. A. Lorentz, as one of the “great demolitionists” of Newtonian mechanics (Poincaré 1910, 51).
+Minkowski had planned to pursue the theory, but following an attack of appendicitis, he died in January, 1909, just three months before Poincaré’s lecture series.
+There are indications that Minkowski’s theory inspired the topic of Poincaré’s final Wolfskehl lecture, which was entitled “The New Mechanics”, although the only Göttingen scientist mentioned by name in the published text of the lecture is the electron theorist Max Abraham, whom Poincaré characterized, along with H. A. Lorentz, as one of the “great demolitionists” of Newtonian mechanics (Poincaré 1910, 51).

 One of the novelties of Minkowski’s theory was its definition of “proper time” as the parameter of a four-dimensional trajectory in spacetime, which was given to be the time read by an ideal clock describing this same trajectory.
 According to this theory, there are an infinite number of temporal axes, and as many corresponding three-dimensional spaces, which may be described with reference to a single spacetime extending infinitely in four dimensions.
 In Poincaré’s original scheme, as noted (§ 3), there was only one three-dimensional space – the ether – and one temporal dimension.
 Only clocks at rest in the ether were reliable timekeepers.
-But in Göttingen, Poincaré admitted that ideal clocks in motion with respect to the ether may also tell the right time.
+But in Göttingen, Poincaré admitted that ideal clocks in motion with respect to the ether might also tell the right time.

 The circumstances of this change are of interest, as they illustrate how technology can shake the foundations of science.
 Since Heinrich Hertz’s discovery of electromagnetic waves in air in the late 1880s, Poincaré had contributed to the theory of Hertzian waves, and engaged with the emerging technology of wireless telegraphy.
-When the Eiffel Tower was menaced with destruction, Poincaré backed a plan to employ it as the world’s tallest wireless transmission antenna (Galison 2003, 276), thereby comforting the Tower’s chances for preservation.
+When the Eiffel Tower was menaced with destruction, Poincaré backed a plan to employ it as the world’s tallest wireless transmission antenna (Galison 2003, 276), thereby strengthening the tower’s chances for preservation.

 Poincaré knew that Hertzian waves propagate in the ether with the speed of light, .
 In his final Wolfskehl lecture, he imagined an observer in a vehicle in motion with respect to the ether with speed .
 Observer transmits telemetry data to an observer in a second vehicle moving with equal and opposite speed:

 and begin by setting their watches, then sends telegrams to indicating his successive positions; putting these signals together, can give an account of ’s motion, and trace its curve.
 Well, the signals propagate at the speed of light; the watches marking apparent time vary at every instant and it will all go down as if ’s watch were fast.
 (Poincaré 1910, 54-55)

 Notice that Poincaré’s watch in motion runs fast (with respect to a watch at rest in the ether), while Einstein’s clocks in motion run slow (with respect to clocks at relative rest).
 Not only is Einstein’s notion of relativistic time dilation readily admitted in physics, it also underpins the accuracy of global positioning systems.1818endnote: 18 Such systems correct for several motional effects, including special-relativistic time dilation, the latter effect being offset by gravitational blueshift; for a clear explanation, see Ashby (2002).
 What then are we to make of Poincaré’s fast watch?
 His thought experiment supposes that observer initially judges his speed relative to to be , in accordance with Newtonian kinematics.
-Only after exchanging telemetry data at the speed of light does revise his initial speed estimate downwards to a sublight value.
-If we ignore Lorentz contraction, then time contraction is the only plausible means of obtaining a reduction to sublight vehicle (and watch) velocity.
+Only after exchanging telemetry data at the speed of light does revise his initial speed estimate downwards to a sub-light value.
+If we ignore Lorentz contraction, then time contraction is the only plausible means of obtaining a reduction to sub-light vehicle (and watch) velocity.
 Simply stated, observer concludes that his watch runs fast, because his speed is slower than Newtonian kinematics had led him to believe.1919endnote: 19 For a more detailed explanation, see Walter (2014).

 As for Lorentz, by 1909 he, too, admitted that both rods and clocks in motion with respect to the ether could be used to measure temporal and spatial intervals, respectively.
 Like Poincaré, he recognized that inertial observers, whether in uniform motion or at rest, would agree on the speed of light, provided that the mobile clocks were optically synchronized in the frame of motion.
-Lorentz admitted the (Lorentz) contraction of bodies in their direction of motion, and proved that the apparent time of an observer in motion is just that indicated by the Lorentz transformations, such that time is apparently dilated in the observer’s frame of motion, and consequently, that his clocks run slower than identical clocks at rest in the ether.
+Lorentz admitted the (Lorentz) contraction of bodies in their direction of motion, and proved that the apparent time of an observer in motion is just that indicated by the Lorentz transformations, such that time is apparently dilated in the observer’s frame of motion and, consequently, that his clocks run slower than identical clocks at rest in the ether.
 In his authoritative monograph The Theory of Electrons, Lorentz encouraged his reader to keep in mind that,

 in doing all that has been said, the observer would remain entirely unconscious of his system moving (with himself) through the ether, and of the errors of his rod and his clocks.
 (Lorentz 1909, 226)